daenerysstark-demo/devops-express/README.md

 chmod +x setup_workload_identity.sh
 ./setup_workload_identity.sh.
 ```
+1. Go to repo Setttings > Security > Secrets and variables > Variables.
+Set
+   "GOOGLE_GENAI_USE_VERTEXAI" to "true".

 Alternatively, you can obtain a Gemini API key and store it as a secret in the
 GitHub Actions settings of your repo.
 This is less recommended from a security